ffmegaman/cf-aug4-guess-game/README.md

 1. An error by including a hard return inside of a string.
 I finally went to Brook for help, and the inclusion of backslashes before the hard returns fixed that problem.

 2. Even though I was taking in integers from the prompt, JS was treating the values as strings.
 That meant using === in the if condition returned false, whereas using == returned true.
 I solved this by setting the numerical comparator into a string.

+####V.2

+1. Add a second level question to the game.

+2. Add ending congratulatory message.